-- STV8 and the Daily Record9 covered evidence we provided to the Holyrood Economy Committee on how work affects people's health.
-It also featured on the BBC's Democracy Live web channel. - Our work on health and employment was referred to in a Scotsman article10 on in-work poverty. - Our input to the Work, Wages and Wellbeing inquiry was also featured in The Herald: Work may be bad for your health, NHS Health Scotland tells MSPs11 and in the Evening Times: Low pay bad for your health.12 - We published What comes first, the healthy economy or the healthy society? in Holyrood magazine.13
+- STV and the Daily Record covered evidence we provided to the Holyrood Economy Committee on how work affects people's health.
+It also featured on the BBC's Democracy Live web channel. - Our work on health and employment was referred to in a Scotsman article on in-work poverty. - Our input to the Work, Wages and Wellbeing inquiry was also featured in The Herald: Work may be bad for your health, NHS Health Scotland tells MSPs and in the Evening Times: Low pay bad for your health. - We published What comes first, the healthy economy or the healthy society? in Holyrood magazine.

-Two Press Association stories were picked up in relation to our oral evidence to Parliament on the Scottish Rate of Income Tax in national and local papers.
-Nationally, the stories were picked up in The Scotsman14 Scots income tax raise 'would fight health inequality' and The Herald Income tax in Scotland 'should be increased to help tackle health inequalities'.15
+Two Press Association stories were picked up in relation to our oral evidence to Parliament on the SRIT in national and local papers.
+Nationally, the stories were picked up in The Scotsman, Scots income tax raise 'would fight health inequality' and The Herald Income tax in Scotland 'should be increased to help tackle health inequalities'.
+15